-In overseas trading, stock markets across the Asia-Pacific region moved mostly lower during trading on Wednesday.
-Japan's Nikkei 225 Index tumbled by 1.4 percent, while China's Shanghai Composite Index fell by 0.5 percent.
+In overseas trading, stock markets across the Asia-Pacific region turned in another mixed performance during trading on Friday.
+While Japan's Nikkei 225 Index edged down by 0.1 percent, Hong Kong's Hang Seng Index advanced by 0.7 percent.

-In the bond market, treasuries are showing a lack of direction following recent strength.
-As a result, the yield on the benchmark ten-year note, which moves opposite of its price, is down by 1.5 basis points at 1.713 percent after ending the previous session at a one-month closing high.
+In the bond market, treasuries are regaining some ground following recent weakness.
+Subsequently, the yield on the benchmark ten-year note, which moves opposite of its price, is down by 1.5 basis points at 1.713 percent after ending the previous session at a one-month closing high.

 by RTT Staff Writer